GeoMOER/moer-base-python/docs/index.md

   cta_url: "/units.html"
 excerpt: Learn the essentials for working with Python.
 feature_row_intro:
-- excerpt: This course is brought to you by the Lab of Environmental Informatics (University of Marburg, Germany) and was funded by the "digLL" initiative of the Hessian Ministry of Higher Education, Research, Science and the Arts.
+- excerpt: This course is brought to you by the Lab of Environmental Informatics (University of Marburg, Germany)
 feature_row_ilos:
 - image_path: "/assets/images/envobs_ilos.jpg"
   alt: PC monitor laying in the garden of the institute.